Does having a faith make you a better person?

 In many parts of the world there is slavery and hostage-taking.
 There is forced child labour and forced child prostitution.
 People are being tortured, murdered, raped and abused.

 At this very moment about 800 million individuals are in need of food.

 How can an all-loving God allow this to happen?
 I do not believe that there is any justification for such affliction.

 To me, religion is man-made.
 Usually we are born into a religion, the religion of our family.
 It is natural to follow the family religion.
 Religion is also beneficial for those who like to feel that there is a higher power.
 They want to feel that there is a higher power because that they need to feel that there is a higher power.
-Different people have different reasons for this need, and I list some of them below:
+People have different reasons for this need, and I list some of them below:

 –It gives them guidelines by which to live.
 (People are in fact attracted to faith